bio-ontology-research-group/EmbedPVP/README.md

 ## Dependencies
 The code was developed and tested using python 3.7.
 To install python dependencies run:
  `pip install -r requirements.txt`
+We also used ([mOWL](hhttps://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generated the embedding representation using different embedding-based approaches implemented by the mOWL library~

 ## Scripts
-- Details for predicting gene-disease associations with DL2Vec can be found in the [experiment](https://github.com/bio-ontology-research-group/DL2Vec/tree/master/Experiment).
+- Details for all the experiments and preprocessing can be found in the [Experiment](https://github.com/bio-ontology-research-group/EmbedPVP/tree/main/src) directory.
-- ``download.sh``: This script is used to download the annotions databases.
-- ``annotations.sh``: This script is used to annotate the varaints.
-- ``data_preprocessing.py``: preprocessing the annotations and features selection.
-- ``DL2vec``: Details for generate DL2vec embeddings.
-- ``training.py``: script to train and testing the model, with Hyperparameter optimization

 ## Installation